agung-m/dwave-first/README.md

 # dwave-first
-Tutorials of using D-wave systems.
+Tutorials of using the D-Wave quantum computing systems.